sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 ## Tips and tricks
-If you are still feeling stuck, the official Flask documentation is very helpful and provides additional information about the topics introduced here. ['Flask Documentation'](http://flask.pocoo.org/docs/1.0/quickstart/)
+If you are still feeling stuck, the official Flask documentation is very helpful and provides additional information about the topics introduced here.
+[Flask Documentation](http://flask.pocoo.org/docs/1.0/quickstart/)

-['This guide'](https://www.tutorialspoint.com/flask/flask_quick_guide.htm) is also a good resource.
+[This guide](https://www.tutorialspoint.com/flask/flask_quick_guide.htm) is also a good resource.
 It provides many examples that are easy to understand and can be applied to your app.